Useful Links to Monitor Economic and Housing Trends

-Panels of nationally recognized experts will discuss economic trends, government policies, developments in the housing industry and the results from NAHB's recent surveys at the day-long conference.
+Panels of nationally recognized experts at the day-long conference will discuss economic trends, government policies, developments in the housing industry and the results from NAHB's recent surveys.

 To learn more, visit www.housingeconomics.com.

-NAHB Kit Gives Builders Back-to-Basics Tips in Cooling Market
+Free NAHB Kit Gives Builders Back-to-Basics Tips to Navigate the Slowdown

 To access the “Back to Basics” toolkit, you must be an NAHB member and have a login to www.nahb.org.
 To create a login, go to www.nahb.org/login or click on the log-in button on the main menu bar.